astrotars/the-stream-android/README.md

 ## Getting Started

 To keep things focused, we'll be showing only the essential code.
-Each snippet has a comment that references the corresponding file and line location in the source code, where you will find necessary context for the snippets, such as layout or navigation.
-Please refer to the full source code for explanation on everything not covered here and to resolve any questions.
+Each snippet has a comment that references the corresponding file and line location in the source code, where you will find the necessary context for the snippets, such as layout or navigation.
+Please refer to the full source code for an explanation of everything not covered here and to resolve any questions.
 Also, please refer to the `build.gradle` file for a full list of libraries required.

 To [build our social network](https://getstream.io/build/social-networks/), we'll need both a backend and a mobile application.
 Most of the work is done in the mobile app, but we need the backend to create frontend tokens to interact securely with the Stream API.